dokku/openresty-docker-proxy/README.md

 #### `nginx.initial-network`

+The network name to use when proxying requests to the app container.

 #### `nginx.port-mapping`

 Holds a space-delimited set of port mappings, where the port mapping is of the format `$scheme:$host_port:$container_port`.
 Supported schemes: